 was formed as a vehicle to support men on their journey to wholeness.
 We run workshops for men with a history of abuse, offer seminars and trainings to inform and educate professionals around all aspects of male sexual abuse.
 We maintain a website with information and resources available to all men to use as part of their recovery.
 In order to support men and their families, Men in Recovery has formed a collaboration with the Aberdeen based social enterprise, Third Level Foundation.
 Together, we are now able to offer consulting and support services both in the local Aberdeen and Moray areas, and regionally, throughout the north-east of Scotland.

 Men in recovery is a charity based in Scotland, registered in 2014.
 It was founded and inspired by Stephen Linturn and Jim Campbell who met in 2013.
 Both had the desire to create a platform to support men in the process of recovering from the trauma of sexual abuse.
 The services provided by the charity are mainly financed by funding.

 Stephen's story behind 'Men in Recovery': I have worked as a counsellor in the Forres area for the last 12 years before meeting Jim Campbell in 2013.
 Both of us had the inspiration and mission to support men on their path of recovery from the trauma of sexual abuse.

 Jim designed the first website and we started running workshops on a simple business model.
 However it turned out that the model was not sustainable.
-A lot of the men were looking to support didn't have the money to participate in those workshops.
-It became clear that a charity would be a better foundation to ensure that we would be able to offer the workshops.
-We found a team that supported the consolidation of the charity and its endeavours, allowing the Charity to be registered in November 2014 with three trustees: Brian McMullen (Chair and a major part of the team), Paddy Atkinson and Rodney Knights.
+A lot of the men we were looking to support didn't have the money to participate in those workshops.
+It became clear that a Charity would be a better foundation to ensure that we would be able to offer the workshops.
+We found a team that supported the consolidation of the Charity and its endeavours, allowing the Charity to be registered in November 2014 with three trustees: Brian McMullen (Chair and a major part of the team), Paddy Atkinson and Rodney Knights.